 - Difficult to install.

 - Lack of high quality free and commercial themes.

 Joomla is another free and open-source CMS that bloggers can use to publish their content.
 The PHP based CMS, Joomla runs smoothly on most of the web servers and is easy to customize.
 Joomla offers a wide range of plugins and templates to help you customize your site easily.

 - Offers content and structure flexibility.

-- Numerous extensions are available for ecommerce sites; manage content and products at one place.
+- Numerous extensions are available for eCommerce sites; manage content and products in one place.

 - SEO is not a built-in part of this CMS.
 You may need to invest in SEO resources.